usaid-cs/yesterday-i-learned/random.md

 - Ansible has an [Ansible Galaxy](https://galaxy.ansible.com/intro) service, which is a playbook repository for never making the same playbook someone else has already made.
 - A [trie](http://en.wikipedia.org/wiki/Trie) is a prefix tree (A -> B -> C = ABC), where the end nodes are the requested node (i.e. A -> B -> ABC = ABC).
 - [Compact prefix trees](http://en.wikipedia.org/wiki/Compact_prefix_tree) are trees that don't branch out until there are multiple entries of the same prefix.
 For example, if the tree contains Foo, Bar, and Baz, then Foo would be in its own node, and Bar/Baz would share a common "Ba" node, followed by their own "r" and "z".
-- [_Wiener Schnitzel_](https://en.wikipedia.org/wiki/Wiener_Schnitzel) is a protected term for Viennese schnitzel made with veal (calves). _Vienna Schnitzel_ can be made from anything.
 - People are "in cahoots" means that they are conspiring on something.
 - Authentic _chili con carne_ does not contain beans.
 Ground beef cannot be used, either, as the meat used must be dried beforehand, and it is inauthentic to marinate said meat before use.
 - Cheese-crusted pizza is patented by someone who did not ask for royalties.